emtiu/freebsd-outerbase/README.md

 Note that the mountpoint for the ESP is `/boot/efi`, even though `/boot` itself is a symlink.
 This is preferred over `/outer/boot/efi`, because `/boot/efi` is the more canonical mountpoint, and it is the same for both the outer and inner base, hopefully avoiding confusion and mistakes.

 ### custom minimal outer base
 Compiling your own FreeBSD base system for the outer base allows you to make it smaller and simpler, in accordance with its role as a 'login-and-unlock-only system'.
-A `src.conf` for such a minimal outer system is part of this repository:
+A `src.conf` for such a minimal outer system is part of this repository.
+The resulting sizes, as last tested for 13.0-RELEASE, are as follows:

 &nbsp;| base.txz | installed | with kernel | partition
 :---:|---:|---:|---:|---: